 "Health and recovery services administration (HRSA)" means the successor administration to the medical assistance administration within the department, authorized by the department secretary to administer the acute care portion of Title XIX medicaid, Title XXI SCHIP, and other medical assistance programs, with the exception of certain nonmedical services for persons with chronic disabilities.
-"Health care team"

 means, for dates of admission on and after August 1, 2007, a claim paid under the DRG payment method that does not meet the definition of "administrative day," and has extraordinarily high costs as determined by the department.
 See WAC 388-550-3700

-.
-"High outlier claim--Medicaid/SCHIP per diem"
+"High outlier claim—Medicaid/SCHIP per diem"

 means, for dates of admission on and after August 1, 2007, a claim that is classified by the department as being allowed a high outlier payment that is paid under the per diem payment method, does not meet the definition of "administrative day," and has extraordinarily high costs as determined by the department.
 See WAC 388-550-3700

-.
-"High outlier claim--State-administered program DRG"
+"High outlier claim—State-administered program DRG"

 means, for dates of admission on and after August 1, 2007, a claim paid under the DRG payment method that does not meet the definition of "administrative day," and has extraordinarily high costs as determined by the department.
 See WAC 388-550-3700

-.
-"High outlier claim--State-administered program per diem"
+"High outlier claim—State-administered program per diem"

 means, for dates of admission on or after August 1, 2007, a claim that is classified by the department as being allowed as a high outlier payment, that is paid under the per diem payment method, does not meet the definition of "administrative day," and has extraordinarily high costs as determined by the department.
 See WAC 388-550-3700

 "Hospital" means an entity that is licensed as an acute care hospital in accordance with applicable state laws and regulations, or the applicable state laws and regulations of the state in which the entity is located when the entity is out-of-state, and is certified under Title XVIII of the federal Social Security Act.
 The term "hospital" includes a medicare or state-certified distinct rehabilitation unit or a "psychiatric hospital" as defined in this section.

 "Hospital base period" means, for purposes of establishing a provider rate, a specific period or timespan used as a reference point or basis for comparison.

 "Hospital base period costs" means costs incurred in, or associated with, a specified base period.
-"Hospital conversion factor"